rails/rails/guides/source/getting_started.md

 that you want to update.
 As before, if there was an error updating the post we want to show the form back to the user.

-TIP: you don't need to pass all attributes to `update_attributes`.
+TIP: You don't need to pass all attributes to `update_attributes`.
 For example, if you'd call `@post.update_attributes(title: 'A new title')` Rails would only update the `title` attribute, leaving all other attributes untouched.